HorizonAILab/HorizonAILab.github.io/pages/1_homepage.md

 ### Contact

 - Prospective students: I am actively looking for strong and motivated students to join our group!
-If you are interested in working with me, please apply through the Princeton CS PhD program and mention me in your application (and I can't respond to all individual emails).
+If you are interested in working with me, please apply through the NUDT Master program and mention me in your application (and I can't respond to all individual emails).

-- Princeton students: (1) If you are already a graduate student at Princeton, feel free to reach out.
+- NUDT students: (1) If you are already a graduate student at NUDT, feel free to reach out.
 (2) I am also accepting undergraduate students for senior thesis advising or independent work.
 Please fill out this form before e-mailing me.
-I also recommend you take COS 484 (or at least one of ML or computer vision classes) before getting into NLP research.
+I also recommend you take [Machine Learning Course](http://speech.ee.ntu.edu.tw/~tlkagk/courses_ML20.html) (or at least one of pattern recognition or computer vision classes) before getting into machine learning research.